 Management consulting firms offer a unique opportunity to learn from a broad range of people, problems, and industries.

 - Different locations and bosses

-    - Because management consultants work on a project-by-project basis, they are not fixed onto one boss or location.
+- Because management consultants work on a project-by-project basis, they are not fixed to one manager or location.
 This means that if you don’t have a great experience with a particular team or place, you won’t be stuck in that position for long.
 On the other hand, if you do have a good experience, you will be able to request working with that same team.

 - Wide range of objectives across multiple projects